 Thus, the statutory authorization incorporates the constitutional public purpose requirement.
 It also places a further limitation on the appropriation of public funds to private entities—the private entity that receives the public funds is limited to expending those funds only on projects, services, or activities that the local government could have supported directly.
 In other words, if a municipality or county has statutory authority to finance a particular program, service or activity, then it may give public monies to a private entity to fund that program, service, or activity.
 But, a municipality or county may not grant public monies to any private entity, including non-profit agencies or other community or civic organizations, if the monies ultimately will be spent on a program, service, or activity that the government could not fund directly.
-This authority allows local governments to contract with private entities to operate government programs or provide government services.
-It also allows local governments to support private entities, at least to the extent that those private entities seek to provide programs, services, or activities that a local unit could provide directly.
+This authority allows local governments to contract with private entities to operate government programs or provide government services, or to engage in programs, services, or activities that the local government could have undertaken in directly.

-For example, a local unit may appropriate funds to a religious organization to fund a community festival that is open to all citizens of the unit because the local unit may support such an activity directly.
-A unit may not appropriate funds to that same religious organization, however, to finance the installation of a new roof on a church, synagogue, mosque, or other religious structure because the unit does not have authority to spend monies directly on this type of project.
+For example, a local unit may contract with a religious organization to fund a community festival that is open to all citizens of the unit because the local unit may support such an activity directly.
+A local unit may not appropriate funds to that same religious organization, however, to finance the installation of a new roof on a church, synagogue, mosque, or other religious structure because the unit does not have authority to spend monies directly on this type of project.
 Perhaps a more common example arises when a local unit is asked to become a dues paying member of a civic or community organization, such as a chamber of commerce or rotary club.
 The local government must be very careful to ensure that its dues are expended only for purposes that the government could have funded directly.
-A safer approach is to ask the organization to make a request for funds for a specific project, service, or activity.
+Instead of paying dues, the local unit should enter into a contract with the organization to fund a specific project, service, or activity.

 Loans to Private Entities

-As a threshold matter, a local government must ensure that any appropriations or loans to private entities fall within the contours of the unit’s constitutional and statutory authority.
-Before making grants or loans to private entities, local government officials also should consider a number of practical and strategic considerations, including how the governing board will choose among a number of competing requests for limited public funds, and whether only certain types of entities are eligible to receive government grants or loans.
+As a threshold matter, a local government must ensure that any payments to private entities fall within the contours of the unit’s constitutional and statutory authority.
+Before making entering into contracts with private entities, local government officials also should consider a number of practical and strategic considerations, including how the governing board will choose among a number of competing requests for limited public funds.
 Local governments often benefit from developing detailed policy guidelines governing both the process for requesting and the process for granting requests for public funds by private entities.

 Ensuring Appropriate Expenditures by Private Entities

-Finally, once a local government gives or loans public monies to a private entity for a particular purpose, does the local government have any obligation to make sure that the monies are appropriately spent?
-The answer to this question is “yes.”
-A unit’s governing board is responsible for ensuring that public funds ultimately are spent for a statutorily authorized public purpose, even after those funds are appropriated to a private entity.
+Finally, once a local government contracts with a private entity for a particular purpose, does the local government have any obligation to make sure that the public monies are appropriately spent?
+The answer to this question is yes.
+A unit’s governing board is responsible for ensuring that public funds ultimately are spent for a statutorily authorized public purpose, even after those funds are disbursed to a private entity.
 There are a number of ways that a local government may go about monitoring the expenditures of public funds by a private entity—and the methods likely will vary depending on the size of the unit and the types of expenditures at issue.

 The North Carolina Supreme Court has provided some guidance to local governments on this issue—sanctioning a particular oversight method in Dennis v.
 Raleigh, 253 N.C.
 400 (1960).
 That case involved a challenge to an appropriation of funds by the City of Raleigh to a local chamber of commerce, to be spent on advertising the city.
 The chamber of commerce engaged in a variety of activities, some of which were unlikely to be considered public purposes.
 Thus, the city sought to ensure that the public funds it appropriated to the chamber of commerce were spent appropriately.
 The city put in place three separate “controls.”
 First, the appropriation to the chamber of commerce was specific—it stated that the monies were to be used “exclusively for . . . advertising the advantages of the City of Raleigh in an effort to secure the location of new industry.”
 Second, the city council reserved the right to approve each specific piece of advertising.
 Third, the chamber of commerce had to account for the funds at the end of the fiscal year.
 On the basis of the control exercised by the city over the expenditure of the public funds, the court upheld the appropriation.